-During the Second World War, Switzerland was the neutral power whose geostrategic position was most threatened, having been isolated in the heart of German Europe since November 1942.
-What was the asylum policy of Switzerland towards persecuted Jews, from the beginning of Nazism until 1942 and then from 1942 to the end of the war?
-Was Switzerland a place of refuge?
-Within the framework of this symposium, historians who specialize in these issues share with us their latest work on Switzerland’s attitude towards persecution and the Shoah.
+During the Second World War, Switzerland is the neutral power whose geostrategic position is most threatened, landlocked in the heart of German Europe from November 1942.
+What were the asylum policies conducted by Switzerland with regard to persecuted Jews, from the beginning of Nazism until 1942, then from 1942 until the end of the war?
+Has Switzerland been a place of refuge?
+In the framework of this conference, historians who specialize in these questions will share with us their latest works concerning Switzerland’s attitude towards persecution and the Holocaust.

 German and Swiss soldiers on the German-Swiss border, 1940.
-Shoah memorial/coll.
-Museum of resistance citadel of Besançon.
+Memorial of the Shoah/coll.
+Museum of the citadel resistance in Besançon.

 10 h Switzerland and the Third Reich